agentsguha/saptarshiguha.github.io/_posts/2013-05-21-Terra-and-R-Is-Terrific.md

 to be typed, regular Lua functions execute just fine) with tight LLVM integration.
 Code written in the TerraLang syntax (using the `terra` keyword) can be JIT compiled to machine code (using LLVM).
-TerraLang is called a __multi stage__ system, superficially to me, this means it has a similar macro system to LISP's ( i am most likeley very wrong).
+TerraLang is called a __multi stage__ system, superficially to me, this means it has a similar macro system to LISP's ( i am most likley very wrong).

 My reasons for investigating TerraLang is to find an extension language for R that has good performance characteristics.
 The current choice is C++ (using